ansonl/mfm/printer-setup.md

 #### Plate Sliced 3MF

-1. Make sure your slicer project has at least 4 distinct filament colors enabled.
+1. Make sure your slicer project has at least 4 distinct filament colors enabled that correspond to the color indices used by MFM.

 2. Export your original project as a Plate Sliced 3MF with File > Export > **Export all plate sliced file**.